 Most databases will have a drop-down menu that lists three Boolean Operators, AND, OR, NOT.

 These Boolean Operators will allow you to create quick and powerful search statements.
-You can also write the Boolean Operators in the search bar yourself (see picture below).

 Boolean Operators Table

-OR Search example: grape OR Vitus
+OR Search example: grape OR vitis OR muscadine

 |